CollegePleb/write-a-C-interpreter/tutorial/en/3-Lexer.md

 Normally we had two solutions:

-1. points out where the error happans and quit.
+1. points out where the error happens and quit.
-2. points out where the error happans, skip it, and continue.
+2. points out where the error happens, skip it, and continue.

 That will explain the existance of `while`: to skip unknown characters in the source code.
 Meanwhile it is used to skip whitespaces which is not the actual